Stenson poses for selfie with fan after errant shot

 DANNY BOY

-Danny Willet made the best of his early start in the third round.
+Danny Willett made the best of his early start in the third round.

-Teeing off almost four hours before the leaders hit the course, Willet birdied four of the first seven holes on the way to posting the lowest score of the day at 4-under 67.
+Teeing off almost four hours before the leaders hit the course, Willett birdied four of the first seven holes on the way to posting the lowest score of the day at 4-under 67.

-Willet overcame bogeys at Nos.
+Willett overcame bogeys at Nos.
 9 and 10 with birdies on the two par 5s on the back nine, finishing his round with a 3-foot putt for birdie on 18 to leave him 4 under for the tournament in a five-way tie for ninth place.

 “We put ourselves in that position regardless of what the leaders do,” he said.
 “We’re going to be in nice position to go out there tomorrow and have a decent finish regardless of what the guys at the top do.
 So try to keep doing the same.”